-- (1) A pilot-in-command shall ensure that passengers are made familiar with the location and use of- - (a) the seat belts

-- (b) the emergency exits; - (c) the life jackets, if the carriage of life jackets is prescribed - (d) the oxygen dispensing equipment if the use of oxygen is anticipated; and - (e) any other emergency equipment provided for individual use, including passenger emergency briefing cards. - (2) A pilot-in-command shall ensure that all persons on board are aware of the location and general manner of use of the principal emergency equipment carried for collective use. - (3) In an emergency during flight, the pilot-in-command shall ensure that passengers are instructed in such emergency action as may be appropriate to the circumstances. - (4) The pilot-in-command shall ensure that during takeoff and landing and whenever considered necessary by reason of turbulence or any emergency occurring during flight, all passengers on board an aeroplane are secured in their seats by means of the seat belts or harnesses provided.
+1 anticipated; and (e) other emergency equipment provided for individual use, including passenger emergency briefing cards.
+(7) The pilot-in-command shall ensure that all persons on board are aware of the location and general manner of use of the principal emergency equipment carried for collective use.
+(8) In an emergency during flight, the pilot-in-command shall ensure that passengers are instructed in such emergency action as may be appropriate to the circumstances.
+(9) The pilot-in-command shall ensure that, during take-off and landing and whenever considered necessary by reason of turbulence or any emergency occurring during flight, all persons on board an aeroplane shall be secured in their seats by means of the seat belts or harnesses provided.
+Passengers 11.
+(1) The pilot-in-command shall ensure that passengers are made familiar with the location and use of: (a) seat belts (b) emergency exits; (c) life jackets, if the carriage of life jackets is prescribed (d) oxygen dispensing equipment if the use of oxygen is anticipated; and (e) other emergency equipment provided for individual use, including passenger emergency briefing cards.
+(2) The pilot-in-command shall ensure that all persons on board are aware of the location and general manner of use of the principal emergency equipment carried for collective use.
+(3) In an emergency during flight, the pilot-in-command shall ensure that passengers are instructed in such emergency action as may be appropriate to the circumstances.
+(4) The pilot-in-command shall ensure that, during take-off and landing and whenever considered necessary by reason of turbulence or any emergency occurring during flight, all passengers on board an aeroplane are secured in their seats by means of the seat belts or harnesses provided.
+Flight Preparation 12.
+(1) A flight shall not be commenced until the pilot-in-command is satisfied that: (a) the aeroplane is airworthy, duly registered and that appropriate certificates with respect thereto are aboard the aeroplane; (b) the instruments and equipment installed in the aeroplane are appropriate, taking into account the expected flight conditions;